 Wrapping Up: What Does this Mean for Pink Diamonds?

 What does this mean for pink diamonds?
 These already-precious stones are seeing the biggest surge in interest and popularity since Ben Affleck gave one to Jennifer Lopez in 2002.
 Their beauty and rarity already made them valuable commodities, and now that the supply is running out, interest is pushing their price through the roof.
 The world record price for a single stone, sold at Sothebys for $47 million, was a 25 carat pink diamond.
 That leaping price has attracted the attention of investors, already turning to treasure assets as a stable investment in a shaky economy, as well as the celebrities and diamond enthusiasts who drove the market for colored stones.
 With the end of the Argyle era in sight, the future of the pink diamond is sure to be an interesting one.

-For more information on diamond mines see the link below:
+For more information on diamond mines and their effect on prices, see the links below: